Anupdavda/Online-Education/README.md

 * Engineered features to convert Categorical values to Numerical Values.
 * Performed  Principal Component Analysis (PCA) to reduce the dimensionality of the features.
 * Compared Recall Score to evaluate baseline and reduced dimension model
-* Optimized KNN, Decision Tree, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized KNN, Logistic Regression, SVM, and Random Forest Regressors using GridsearchCV to reach the best model.

 ## Code and Resources Used